CurSpace/Asynchronous-Distributed-Game/README.md

 ## Description of functions

+createBoard(N)
+	- Creates and initializes the board by placing the trainers and pokemons randomly on the board.

+printBoard(board,N)
+	- Prints the intial board wiht proper formatting.

+run_server()
+	- Server function that calls createBoard and printBoard.

 captured(Position)
 	- Return a boolean value to the pokemon.
 0 means that the pokemon is free and can move.
 1 means it has been captured by the trainer.